dgulotta/mh_answers/README.md

 puzzle with the tag `mit20001m` is indexed at the page http://devjoe.appspot.com/huntindex/puzzle/mit20001m.
-As mentioned above, in 2003 and 2005, there were rounds where the answers were physical object; the corresponding metapuzzles are not included in `metapuzzles.yml`.
+As mentioned above, in 2003 and 2005, there were rounds where the answers were physical objects; the corresponding metapuzzles are not included in `metapuzzles.yml`.

 The order of the puzzle answers in `metapuzzles.yml` does not necessarily reflect how they were presented during the hunt; in fact they may be in an order that makes the metapuzzle easier to solve.